What is the difference between a QR Code and an AR Code?

 - High error correction ensures readability even when partially damaged.

-AR Codes: The Next Evolution of QR Technology
+AR Codes: The Future of QR Technology

-AR QR Codes: Interactive Engagement, Reinvented
+AR QR Codes: Reinventing Interactive Engagement

-From product packaging and retail displays to event signage and business cards, AR QR Codes provide unmatched adaptability.
+From product packaging and retail displays to event signage and business cards, AR QR Codes offer unmatched adaptability.
 Businesses can upload 3D files with 3D File Upload or create models from real-world objects using Object Capture.

 Frequently Asked Questions